Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 }

-Let test it on the browser using this API Url.
+});Let’s test it on the browser using this API URL.

-• At the response section, you should see 200 OK which means success and at the body section, you should see the customer data as JSON format.
+http://localhost/slimapi/public/api/customers, and then click on the Send button. - In the response section, you should see 200 OK, which means success, and in the body section, you should see the customer data in JSON format.

 At this point, we can get all customers’ data with /api/cusotmers route.
-Next, we want to get a single customer data only.
+Next, we want to get the single customer data only.

 /**